JJGadgets/YubiKey-Guide/README.md

 # Sub-keys

-Edit the master key to add sub-keys:
+Enter the GPG Edit prompt to add sub-keys to the master key:

 ```console
 $ gpg --expert --edit-key $KEYID